tiggercwh/Nanogram/README.md

-# Picross Clone
+# Nanograms / Picross / Nonograms

-A clone of the popular puzzle game Picross/Nonograms made with the T3 stack(Typescript, tRPC, tailwindcss, Next.js, Prisma, MySQL)
+A simple clone of the game Nanogram, developed with the T3 Stack.

+This application also uses vercel's postgres database and kv for caching.
+To clone and run this application, one has to host the database and kv, with their own choice of provider.
+One just need to set the corresponding environment variable with their own connection url.